How to calculate cost per mile as an owner-operator truck driver

 Variable costs per mile

-Now you can add the sample fixed costs per mile and the sample variable costs per mile to get the total cost per mile:
+Now you can add your fixed costs per mile and your variable costs per mile to get your total cost per mile:

 Fixed costs per mile